§ 851. Findings

-(B) Develop and market Vermont Native American fine and performing arts, craft work, and cultural events.
+(B) develop and market Vermont Native American fine and performing arts, craft work, and cultural events; and

 (d) During fiscal year 2011, the Commission shall meet at least three times a year and at any other times at the request of the Chair and Commission members shall receive a per diem pursuant to 32 V.S.A. § 1010.
 In fiscal year 2012 and thereafter, the Commission shall meet as needed but members shall receive a per diem pursuant to 32 V.S.A. § 1010 no more than six times a year.
 The Division for Historic Preservation within the Agency of Commerce and Community Development shall provide administrative support to the Commission, including providing communication and contact resources.

 (e) The Commission may seek and receive funding from federal and other sources to assist with its work.
 (Added 2005, No. 125 (Adj.
 Sess.), § 1, eff.
 May 3, 2006; amended 2009, No. 107 (Adj.
 Sess.), § 3, eff.
 May 14, 2010; 2011, No. 3, § 99.)